 Prior to joining Marcellus, Sudhanshu was Executive Assistant to the CEO at Ambit Capital and worked in the Institutional Equities' Strategy team.
 He has also worked with KPMG in the statutory audit team from 2013 to 2016 gaining extensive experience across Indian accounting standards, financial control systems and financial statement analysis & reviews.

 Sudhanshu is a qualified Chartered Accountant and a CFA Level 3 candidate.
-He has completed his graduation in Commerce from Mumbai University from University of Warwick - Warwick Business School (UK).
+He has completed his graduation in Commerce from Mumbai University

 Manish Hemnani - COO & Head, Client Relations